 But there are numerous smaller capitals, too, that have their own attractions.
 Bratislava, bisected by the great Danube River, is one of those places.

-Bratislava, on the very western edge of Slovakia, is an hour from Vienna by train,.
-They’re the two closest capitals in the world, less than 50 miles apart.
+Bratislava, on the very western edge of Slovakia, is an hour from Vienna by train.
+They’re the two closest national capitals in the world, less than 50 miles apart.